ElihleN/data_analysis/README.md

 # Data Analysis Projects

-This repository is a growing portfolio of practical data analysis projects using SQL, Python, exploratory data analysis, dashboard development, and business-oriented communication.
+This repository is a growing collection of practical data analysis projects using SQL, Python, exploratory data analysis, dashboard development, and business-oriented communication.

-The goal of this portfolio is to demonstrate the complete analytical workflow: understanding a business problem, preparing data, performing analysis, creating visual outputs, documenting the process clearly, and communicating insights in a professional way.
+The goal of this collection is to demonstrate the complete analytical workflow: understanding a business problem, preparing data, performing analysis, creating visual outputs, documenting the process clearly, and communicating insights.

 ---